 - In the mid-2000’s, the Indian Post started printing the Rajapalayam dogs on stamps.
 The purpose was to raise awareness of this prized Indian dog breed.

-These dogs are affectionate and highly devoted to the owner.
-They operate better as a single-owner dogs and don’t like to be pet or handled by unfamiliar people.
+Rajapalayam dogs are affectionate and highly devoted to their owners.
+That said, they operate better as a single-owner dogs and unlike many breeds, don’t enjoy being pet or handled by unfamiliar people.

-In fact, they tend to be aggressive and hostile towards strangers.
-Don’t try to pet one without getting to know him first!
+They dislike it so much that they tend to show aggressive and hostile tendencies toward strangers.
+Fair warning: don’t try to touch one without getting to know him or her first!

-This means that its important to socialize a Rajapalayam early on with both human and dogs.
-Naturally, Rajapalayams don’t get along with cats and their hunting instincts could make them prey on the small feline.
+This means that its highly important to socialize a Rajapalayam early on – with both humans and other dogs.
+And for cat lovers, Rajapalayams naturally don’t get along with cats and their prey instincts could make them hunt the small feline.

-They are near-extinct and it is extremely difficult to find a purebred Taji anywhere in India.
-The closest resembling dog breed is the Russian Taji (tazi) dog.
+However, we know they are near-extinct and it’s extremely difficult to find a purebred Taji anywhere in India.
+The closest resembling breed is the Russian Taji (tazi) dog.
 However, the Russian counterpart tend to be bigger with more fur on the coat.